goliver1984/PSX.Navdata.Custom/README.md

 This is not intendeed to contain full data sets.

+All data is Source data only, no binary files to be added.
 No copyrighted data to be added.